dan9d9/v11-toucans-team-13/README.md

 **If you would like to run this webpage locally you can:**
 1. Fork and clone into your local repository
-2. Use command git clone <link> in Bash to copy all the files locally.
+2. Use command `git clone` in Bash to copy all the files locally.

 <br>
 <br>